SoaresPT/pokemongo-gpx-generator/README.md

-# Pokemon GO Spoofing GPX Converter
+# GPX Converter for Pokemon GO

 This web application allows you to convert a list of coordinates into a GPX file format.